The busiest, most stressful — and most profitable — time of the year to be an eCommerce business owner is fast approaching.

 Strategy 1: Use discounts to attract new customers

-For the visitors that you have not yet converted into customers, you'll probably need to offer them a discount or a low-commitment product before they commit to a larger purchase.
+For the visitors you haven't converted into customers, you'll probably need to offer them a discount or a low-commitment product before they commit to a larger purchase.

 One strategy I like to use is creating an ad set that promotes only products in a store's outlet or sale section.
-These offers will only be delivered to users that have gone through the sales funnel without purchasing, but have visited the site, specific pages, and added items to the cart without purchase.
+These offers will only be delivered to users that have gone through the sales funnel without purchasing anything, but have visited the site or specific pages, and added items to their cart.

 Strategy 2: Test multiple ad sets for conversion campaigns